antcin/bank-tech-test/README.md

 With regards to the code, I am overall pleased with what I achieved, especially with the effort I put in using dependency injection.
 I am not really happy with the method `Statement#show`; I believe there are neater ways of implementing that (perhaps creating a `Date` class?).

-I wasn't able to run the acceptance script in `node` (presumably because of the way `Node.js` handles `require`?) [`TypeError: Account is not a constructor`].
+I wasn't able to run the acceptance script in `node`. [`TypeError: Account is not a constructor`].
 I will have to do more research on this topic.

 ## User stories